 This volcano, located not far from Alajuela (the city of the international airport) can happen to be, depending on the days, a scam or a beautiful spot!
 Because of risks for your safety, we can only stay 20 minutes above the crater on a platform, at scheduled time (You’ll have to book this visit).
 But, if the sky is cloudy, smoggy or rainy, you won’t be able to see the beautiful lake at the heart of the crater.
 And as you can only stay 20 minutes, you cannot say “ok, let’s wait here for the sun to rise here”.
 That is why it can be an unsafe move to pay these 15 dollars if, in the end, you can’t see anything.
 On the other hand, if the sun is with you this day, the view of the lake from the platform is worth paying the entry of the park, with its turquoise-blue colour.

 Tip: You have to book your entry before coming, not only because the number of entries per day is limited, but also because there is no way to buy tickets on site.

 The Closest to San Jose: Irazu Volcano

-The highest of all volcanoes, the Irazu is located at only 1 hour-drive from San José and is an incredible natural experience.
-You will be able to spend the whole day in the volcano National Park and enjoy the magnificent view on the lake (once again) located in the crater.
+The highest of all volcanoes, the Irazu is located only 1 hour-drive from San José and is an incredible natural experience.
+You will be able to spend the whole day in the volcano National Park and enjoy the magnificent view of the lake (once again) located in the crater.
 There are a lot of animals and flowers living in this park.
-If the weather is fine, you’ll be able to see the Caribbean Coast, and the other mountains and volcanos in the distance from the highest point in the park (3432 meters high).
+If the weather is fine, you’ll be able to see the Caribbean Coast and the other mountains and volcanos at the distance from the highest point in the park (3432 meters high).